Bone marrow stem cells

 How it works

 Bone marrow functions as the nursery where all our blood cells come from.
 Within this tissue, are multiple types of stem cells, but the mesenchymal stem cell, or MSC, has the most promise as an agent of healing.
 The MSC is a potent cell which can transform into ligament, cartilage or bone, depending on its surrounding environment.
 The mesenchymal stem cell also produces an anti-inflammatory effect and signals other nearby cells to regenerate.

 Our unique preparation

-In a BMAC procedure, pain relief is not only because of the stem cells, but also because of a very potent concentration of anti-inflammatory cytokines present within the BMAC itself.
+Pain relief from a BMAC procedure is not only because of the stem cells, but also because of a very potent concentration of anti-inflammatory cytokines present within the BMAC itself.
 Cytokines are small proteins released by cells.
 They have a specific effect on the interactions and communications between cells.
 They are often either pro-inflammatory or anti-inflammatory in nature.
 Our special processing of the bone marrow to create BMAC results in the anti-inflammatory cytokines being in a much larger concentration than the pro-inflammatory cytokines.

 adipose tissue Stem Cells